deepsea-inria/tapopc/03-fork-join.markdown

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+::::: {#note4 .note}

-NOTE: Although this code is slightly different than the sequential
+*Note:* Although this code is slightly different than the sequential
 version that we wrote, it is not too far away, because the only the
 difference is the creation and application of the lambda-expressions.
 An optimizing compiler for C++ can easily "inline" such